 To summarize this concept in total, it’s about receiving knowledge from the stars.
 I also thought that the arrows could double as a reference to the play button.

 Leticia Spence, from Pimicikamak and Opaskwayak Cree Nation, conceptualized and designed the Henry Armstrong Award icon.
 Leticia is a freelance graphic designer and illustrator based in Treaty One territory.

 Keep up to date on the latest news and indigenous facts with our Instagram page.

-CLICK GRAPHIC TO DOWNLOAD RESOURCE
+CLICK THE GRAPHIC TO DOWNLOAD THE RESOURCE

 The Henry Armstrong Award is open to all Indigenous artists in the Canadian music industry regardless of genre.
 Please take the time to thoroughly read our Application Eligibility and Rules to ensure you meet the specific eligibility requirements.